hbowie/practopian/content/blog/hbowie/The Systemic Era.md

 When I look at what's going on around me today and try to make sense of it, I am forced to draw the conclusion that we are deep into an as yet unnamed age that I would call "The Systemic Era."
 What I mean by this is that we are now at a point where the human condition is much more influenced by vast social and economic systems of our own collective making than by any natural forces or conditions, or any individual actions we might take, or even any individual intentions we might have.

-Probably the best example of this is [global warming][] -- the condition of increasing world temperatures  and climactic instability caused by rising human population levels and human activities.
+Probably the best example of this is [global warming][] -- the condition of increasing world temperatures  and climatic instability caused by rising human population levels and human activities.
 But just as good an example is our recent global [financial meltdown][], and the controversial actions taken to prevent the failures of specific institutions from spreading and bringing down our entire credit system.

 The recent problem of [sudden, uncontrolled and unprovoked acceleration in Toyota's Prius model][prius] is another typical tale of the Systemic Era.
 Here we have a bunch of affluent, well-meaning, environmentally conscious consumers (if we  dare to characterize Prius owners as such) being terrorized by the prospects of the cars they are so proud of suddenly tearing off down the road and smashing into something.
 And the cause of this errant automotive behavior?
 A glitch in the car's software system, perhaps.
 Or a breakdown in Toyota's quality system.
 Or a failure of our automotive testing system.
 But whatever is causing it, it certainly isn't something that you can go out into your driveway and fix with a wrench or a screwdriver, even after a heart-to-heart talk with Tom and Ray of [Car Talk][] fame.